ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 It is highly functional and beautiful, allowing users to easily navigate and find what they need.

+We have a few more tricks up our sleves, but I believe the theme is ready to launch today.
+Over the next few weeks we'll be adding a bit more functionality to it, which should be even more delightful.

 I hope that you enjoy using it.
 If you have any feedback,
 please `open an issue`_ on GitHub for the repo.